The initial list of speakers confirmed for MySQL 2011 is below. This is a partial list, and new speakers are still being confirmed.

 Eliot received a B.S. in Computer Science from Brown University.
 He conducted research...
 Read More.

 Andrew Hutchings is a Software Developer on the Drizzle project at Rackspace and co-author of the book MySQL 5.1 Plugins Development.
-Before joining Rackspace he was a Senior MySQL Support Engineer for Oracle Corporation specialising in MySQL Cluster and C/C++ APIs.
+He is based in the United Kingdom and has worked for MySQL/Sun since 2008.
+Before joining Rackspace he was a MySQL Support Engineer for Oracle Corporation specialising in MySQL Cluster and C/C++ APIs.

 Project manager and developer of “groonga storage engine”.

 Matt is an experienced web architect with a software development background.
 He has deep expertise in building, scaling and operating global-scale Java, Ruby on Rails and AMP web applications.
 In recent years, he has been a contributor to the memcached project, one of the maintainers of the Java spymemcached client and a core developer on Membase.

 I am an IT professional living in Montevideo, Uruguay, trying to balance my work as programmer and system administrator.